cobriant/tidyverse_koans/README.md

 What does this mean?
 If there are errors in your R script, the test will not complete.
 Since it completed, you know there are no errors.
 Since `FAIL` is 0, you also haven't failed any of the questions yet.
 But `PASS` is also 0, so you haven't passed the questions either.
 Since they're blank right now, the test will skip them.
 That's why `SKIP` is 9.

 Go ahead and start working on the koans and learning about the tidyverse!
-When you're finished with a koan and the tests pass, it can nice to be able to see your work in a compiled html document (Ctrl/Cmd Shift K or File > Compile Report).
+When you're finished with a koan and the tests pass, it can be nice to be able to see your work in a compiled html document (Ctrl/Cmd Shift K or File > Compile Report).

 # 👩‍🏫 Outline for instructors